Pricing Tricks 🤹You Never Knew: Do They Really Encourage Shoppers to Buy More?

 For example, if you’re a customer that really values lots of data on your mobile phone plan – because you like downloading lots of movies rather than going to the cinema – you probably wouldn’t buy the standard mobile phone plan option with limited data (even though you’d start off by wanting the lowest price possible).
 You wouldn’t buy it because you’d recall that running out of data really frustrates you; and puts an end to your major free time leisure activity: watching films on your phone.

 So what’s really happening when shoppers buy your stuff?
 Well, several things are happening.
-If we take the example above, for a moment, we can see that you, the shopper are using a more sophisticated form of value estimation.
+If we take the example above for a moment, we can see that you as a shopper are using a more sophisticated form of value estimation.
 We can also see that the seller (mobile phone operator) is using a more sophisticated versioning strategy on you.
 You both, however, are framing value using risk or loss aversion.
 The seller is framing value through risk – not just price and tangible product benefits – and then using the price to articulate that value.
 Alongside well-crafted descriptions of how the price plan can solve your pain and frustrations with data issues.

 A key point here is the pain related to the memory of a frustrating experience (triggered by the data description and usage restrictions in the price option).
 Any painful past experience shoppers may have had regarding data issues would, in turn, educate them very quickly on the value of more premium versions.